 The figures for carbon black production in the new German Länder in 1990 were taken from the Statistical Yearbook (Statistisches Jahrbuch) for the Federal Republic of Germany; the figures for 1991 and 1992 were estimated, due to confidentiality requirements.
-The other data for carbon-black production as of 1990 were obtained from national production statistics [Lit.
-1].
+The other data for carbon-black production as of 1990 were obtained from national production statistics1).